shayan0v0n/algorithms-ts/readme.md

-# WHat Are We Doing Here?
+# What Are We Doing Here?

-Whe Write Algorithms With Ttpescript
+We Write Algorithms With Typescript

-# What Is Your Resource For Algorithms?
+# What Resource We Use For Algorithms?

-.Grokking Algorithms
+.Grokking Algorithms <br />
 .Quera Algorithms

+# What Algorithms We Ever Did?

+.Binary Search Algorithms